agilesyndrome/blog.agilesyndro.me/content/blog/multi-region-or-multi-zone.md

 ---
-title: "Do you really need redundancy in us-west-1?"
+title: "Yes, you should run in multiple regions"
 date: 2020-03-09T07:57:35-04:00
 draft: false
 layout: single